oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is it Worth it To Fight a Traffic Ticket in Oregon?

 It depends.
 In deciding whether to contest the traffic ticket, alleged offenders are advised to weigh the potential implications of paying the ticket.
 Some of these include having increased insurance rates and criminal records.
-And since state and federal laws afford every citizen equal right to a trial, why not avoid unsavory implications by at least fighting the ticket?
-After all, losing a traffic case does not change the statutory penalty associated with the violation.
+And since state and federal laws afford every citizen equal right to a trial, defendants are typically encouraged to fight the ticket if they can prove their innocence.
+After all, losing a traffic case may not change the statutory penalty associated with the violation.
 Some other factors to consider include:

 • The strength of the case or argument